DusanJovic-NOAA/NEMS_svn/doc/HowTo_OldToNewStruct_buildrun.md

     $./NEMS/NEMSCompsetRun -f

-All options for the NEMSCompsetRun can be found at
+All options for the NEMSCompsetRun can be found at \ref building
-\todo link to all options for the NEMS compset run, including on how to set/change the account (nems, marine-cpu, etc) and how to change the queue

 The above command should then gives the following output: